 Many thousands of deaths each year are either directly or indirectly attributable to substance abuse through accidents, illnesses, and violence.
-Brochures describing the specific health effects of various illegal drugs and of alcohol are available in the Health Center, the University-Student Union and in Residence Life.
+Brochures describing the specific health effects of various illegal drugs and of alcohol are available in the Health Center and in Residence Life.